Smallpox in Australia: Outbreak of 1789

 Like smallpox, this outbreak produced abundant small pustules which often left permanent scarring on survivors.
-Though it is probable that other recently-introduced diseases were already at work, it is clear that this pustular disease was the main killer of Aborigines.
+Though it is probable that other recently-introduced diseases were already at work, it is clear that this pustular disease was the main killer of Aboriginal persons.
 Carmody and Hunter calculated in 2014 that if the disease was really smallpox it would have caused some 30 to 50 recorded cases within the colony, especially among the 84 children.
 Those who believe the disease was smallpox counter-argue that in early 1789 there was simply not enough contact with the colonists for the disease to reach them.

-Some have cited official correspondence in which Governor Arthur Phillip lamented his inability to make contact with Aborigines.
-Yet the memoirs of the colony’s Lieutenant Governor David Collins suggest that convicts and some of the colony’s children may not have had the same problem.
-He describes, "large parties of the convicts of both sexes on those days in which they were not wanted for labour", holding regular parties with friendly Aborigines in an adjoining cove "where they danced and sung with apparent good humour".
-Collins also says that: This sailor on the Supply, known as Joseph Jeffries, died on 2 May 1789 without, as Dowling notes, transmitting it to any of his shipmates.
-Phillip twice came across groups of sick or dying Aborigines and had them carried back into the colony and carefully treated by the surgeons.
+Some have cited official correspondence in which Governor Arthur Phillip lamented his inability to make contact with Aboriginals.
+Yet the memoirs of the colony's Lieutenant Governor David Collins suggest that convicts and some of the colony's children may not have had the same problem.
+He describes, "large parties of the convicts of both sexes on those days in which they were not wanted for labour", holding regular parties with friendly Aboriginals in an adjoining cove "where they danced and sung with apparent good humour".
+Collins also says that:

+This sailor on Supply, known as Joseph Jeffries, died on 2 May 1789 without, as Dowling notes, transmitting it to any of his shipmates.
+Phillip twice came across groups of sick or dying Aboriginal persons and had them carried back into the colony and carefully treated by the surgeons.
 In each case, the adults died but a child survived, and was later adopted into a colonist family.
-No Europeans seem to have caught the disease from these patients; but an Aborigine living in the colony, known as Arabanoo, who helped care for the Aboriginal patients, caught the disease and died.
+No Europeans seem to have caught the disease from these patients; but an Aboriginal person living in the colony, known as Arabanoo, who helped care for the Aboriginal patients, caught the disease and died.

 Such evidence led to the 1985 debate between Fenner and Hingston (see below) on whether the 1789 disease could really have been smallpox.